ShloongGe/Shilong-Ge-homepage/contents/home.md

 ### What am I interested in?

 During my study and research in climate science, **I found my interest in the cryosphere**, for it plays a key role in the earth system.
-What makes the Arctic amplification the most?
+What contributes most to the Arctic amplification?
 How do the atmosphere, ocean, and ice interact?
 What does the thawing of the permafrost lead to?......
 These questions are what I want to figure out.

 In the future, I would like to study the interaction between the climate system and the cryosphere, especially the potential physical processes, using various approaches (e.g., field-based investigation, numerical modeling, AI-based methods).